Nandhini31/CV/README.md

 I thrive working in a team.
 I always go out of my way communicate openly with others and have a good relationship with all my team members.

 - In my current role, I established a relationship with SMEs to gain domain knowledge.
 I also engaged with product owner/customers to get quick feeback of the features.
-- I used my skills from previous roles to help my scrum master to co-ordinate sprint planning and daily stand ups when the team adopted Agile methodology(from a Waterfall model).
+- As a team we decided and followed Continuous Delivery approach to release frequently.
+We worked in small iterations on the next most valuable feature for the customer
 - In my previous role as a Software Quality Engineer I always volunteered to mentor Work Experience students and Interns.
 I learnt a lot from pairing with them.
 - I also wrote my tests along with the developers so that the tests are ready when the feature is complete.
 This saved 2 sprints worth of backlog and technical debt.

-#### Additional Skills
+#### Technical Skills

+- JavaScript, React/Redux, HTML/CSS
+- Java, Ruby, Python
-- Python, RobotFramework, Jenkins, Agile Methodologies, Quality Assurance
+- Agile Mehtodolgies, Continous Delivery, Quality Assurance
-- Basic French
+- Rspec, Jasmine, Enzyme, Jest

 ## Education